jalagar/animated-art-engine/README.md

 ### Step 3

-Step 3 takes the spritesheets from step 2 and creates gifs in `builds/gifs`.
-This is where Python libraries really shine.
+Step 3 takes the spritesheets from step 2 and creates gifs/MP4.
 Initially I used [PIL](https://pillow.readthedocs.io/en/stable/), but found some issues with pixel quality.

 In MichaPipo's original repo, they used javascript libraries to create the gifs.
 These copied pixel by pixel, and the logic was a bit complicated.
 Creating just 15 gifs would take 4 minutes, and I noticed